Be A Priority Not An Option

 Separate the Users from those who are REAL

 Being a priority and not a option should apply to all relationships that are supposed to be important to you right?
-I know that if I don't feel like the person is treating me as a priority I would only feel like I am just being this person's option.
+I know that if I don't feel good; about the way a person is treating me...meaning not as a priority.
+I would only feel like I am just being this person's option.

 That isn't a very comfortable feeling is it?
 First of all you have to know your own worth, as a person.
 You have to accept that no one is perfect and neither are you.
 But you understand the importance of being a priority in any relationship.
 That doesn't mean that you think that your better then anyone else.
 It only means that you care enough about yourself not to be put in a position of only being used or not taking serious enough because that other person doesn't recognize your worth.

 Poor self-worth is what traps us in bad relationships, what sabotages new relationships, because we will assume that other person doesn't see us as being valuable.
 When in fact you are.
 If you can't see that about yourself then most likely others won't see it either.

 You have to learn to separate the Users from those who are REAL.
 Don't sell yourself short just because you think you can't do better.
 You have to determine those who show you by their repeated actions, that you are not good enough or that your needs shouldn’t come first.
 If you don't communicate these boundaries and your the only one that seems to be giving and doing when the other one is always on the receiving end then you are just being a option and not a priority.
 STOP and evaluate the situation.

 Priority: is defined in the webster: the things that someone cares about and thinks are important, the condition of being more important than something or someone else and therefore coming or being dealt with first.